 Welcome to Nursery!

-We hope everybody enjoyed the half term break with loved ones and are now well rested and ready to continue to learn and grow in nursery!
+We hope everybody enjoyed the summer with loved ones and are now well rested and ready to continue to learn and grow in Nursery!

-The nursery gates open at 8.30am.
+The nursery gates open at 8.35am and will close promptly at 8.45am.
 Please ensure that your child arrives on time ready to start the day.

 Parents as Partners

 One week each term your child will bring home a 'In The Moment Planning' sheet which provides us with a wonderful opportunity to hear from you as parents/carers and share in the achievements and interests of your child outside of school.
-So far the children have loved talking about the photos and home learning you have shared with us and enables us to create a home from home environment which tailors individual learning experiences to further ensure your child has the best experience at school!
+This enables us to create a home from home environment which tailors individual learning experiences to further ensure your child has the best experience at school!

 Reading Books and home learning logs